mohin-io/Decentralized-Autonomous-Hedge-Fund-AI-DAO/docs/PHASE2_SUMMARY.md

 ## 🎉 Conclusion

-Phase 2 successfully transforms the AI DAO Hedge Fund from a research prototype into a **production-ready system**.
+Phase 2 successfully transforms the Decentralized Autonomous Hedge Fund AI DAO from a research prototype into a **production-ready system**.
 With FastAPI backend, React dashboard, Docker deployment, and comprehensive documentation, the project is now ready for:

 1. ✅ Testnet deployment
 2. ✅ Cloud hosting